When you have leftover Salsa Lime Chicken with Cilantro, make a Mexican Salsa Lime Chicken Omelet for breakfast the next day!

 - Place leftover Salsa Lime Chicken on paper towel to drain excess water.

 - Using medium high heat, allow Skillet to fully heat and then add grease/oil.

-- Pour in whisked eggs and cook until eggs are no longer completely loose.
+- Pour in Eggs and cook until Eggs are no longer completely loose.

 - Slide Omelet to a plate and fold over with Spatula

 - Top with Homemade Greek Yogurt/Sour Cream and Scallions.